NikolaiAlexanderHimlan/d3dcoder-fixed/ReadMe.txt

 *include for #include <dxerr9.h> to <dxerr.h>

-*On line 90 in d3dUtil.h, you will need to comment out out
+*Around line 90 in d3dUtil.h, you will need to comment out out
 //const float INFINITY = FLT_MAX;